histamine intolerance symptoms high histamine

 • Acid reflux / Heartburn / Indigestion

-• General digestive symptoms
+• General chronic digestive symptoms that go undiagnosed

 Skin symptoms